FrankensteinVariorum/fv-postCollation/README.md

 ### Run `P6-Pt3-chapChunking.xsl`
 * 2023-6-14: Cleans up namespaces.
 * This XSLT should output seperate chapter files.
 It is not doing that yet.
 We have only tried it for the fMS so far, and it is outputting nly one file, named with the correct text node, but otherwise systematically excluding the contents of the first processed group.

+### Run `P6_SpineGenerator.xsl`
+* Run with saxon command line over the `P1-output` directory and output to  `subchunked_standoff_Spine` directory, using:
+``
+java -jar saxon.jar -s:P1-output/ -xsl:P6_SpineGenerator.xsl -o:subchunked_standoff_Spine
+``
+* Begun 2018-10-17 updated 2019-03-16, 2023-05-21, 2023-07-03
+* This XSLT generates the “spine” files for the Variorum.
+It used to be run at the end of Phase 5 when we were working with edition files saved as collation units, but we are now (as of 2023-07-03) running it at the end of P6 to read from our edition chapter files.
+* The “spine” contains URI pointers to specific locations marked by `<seg>` elements in the edition files made in bridge-P5, and is based on information from the collation process stored in TEI in the `P1-output` directory.
+* Here we change the output filenames from starting with `P1_` to `spine_`.
+* These files differ from those output in the P1 stage because the P1 form contains the complete texts of all edition files, mapping them to critical apparatus markup with variant `<app>` elements (containing multiple `<rdgGrp>` elements or divergent forms) as well as invariant `<app>` elements (containing only one `<rdgGrp>` where all editions run in unison).
+For the purposes of the Variorum encoding, our “spine” needs only to work with the variant passages, because those are the passages we will highlight and interlink in the Variorum interface.
+So, in this stage of processing we remove the invariant apps from P1 in generating the Variorum “spines”.
+* Looking ahead, following this stage we will:

+    * Calculate Levenshtein edit distances working in the edit-distance directory.
+    * When edit distances are calculated and stored, we will add Levenshtein values and generate the finished `standoff_Spine` directory files.

 ## Phase 7: Prepare the “spine” of the variorum